 As part of these reforms, icare (Insurance & Care NSW) has appointed a revised panel of HBCF Distributors effective 3 October.

-If MBAIS is your current Home Owner Warranty (HBCF) broker, you don't need to do anything.
+If MBIB is your current Home Owner Warranty (HBCF) broker, you don't need to do anything.

-Not an MBAIS client?
+Not an MBIB client?
 All registered builders in NSW wishing to purchase insurance from icare must now select a licensed Distributor to manage their HBCF needs from 3 October 2017.

 1. Broker commissions